vbr-calc/vbr/README.md

 **Licensing**: MIT License (see end of this document)

-**Citing**: Manuscript in review soon!
-Until published, you can cite the our zenodo DOI:
+**Citing**: Manuscript in review!
+EarthArXiv preprint [here](https://doi.org/10.31223/X5C59Z).
+You can also cite the software DOI directly:

 [![DOI](https://zenodo.org/badge/225459902.svg)](https://zenodo.org/badge/latestdoi/225459902)